bini1995/invoice-uploader-ai/README.md

 The backend no longer relies on Redis queues or background workers.
 All document processing happens directly through the Express API for a simpler deployment.

+The API has been consolidated to a single `/api/documents` namespace (with `/api/invoices` kept as an alias) and the old invoice controller has been removed.
+Experimental features like feedback collection and the automation builder now live under `/api/labs/*`.

 Originally this project focused solely on invoice processing.
 It is now evolving into a general **Document AI Platform** that handles invoices, contracts and more.
 See [docs/TRANSFORMATION_PLAN.md](docs/TRANSFORMATION_PLAN.md) for the roadmap.

 ## Requirements